mwmdev/manjaro-dotfiles/README.md

 # dotfiles
-Regolith linux dotfiles, focused on terminal apps with vim keybindings and gruvbox theme.
+Manjaro i3 dotfiles, focused on terminal apps with vim keybindings and gruvbox theme.